Ritual purification

-Ritual purification is the ritual prescribed by a religion by which a person is considered to be free of uncleanliness, especially prior to the worship of a deity, and ritual purity is a state of ritual cleanliness.
+Ritual purification is a ritual prescribed by a religion through which a person is considered to be freed of uncleanliness, especially prior to the worship of a deity, and ritual purity is a state of ritual cleanliness.
 Ritual purification may also apply to objects and places.
 Ritual uncleanliness is not identical with ordinary physical impurity, such as dirt stains; nevertheless, body fluids are generally considered ritually unclean.

 Most of these rituals existed long before the germ theory of disease, and figure prominently from the earliest known religious systems of the Ancient Near East.
 Some writers connect the rituals to taboos.

 Some have seen benefits of these practices as a point of health and preventing infections especially in areas where humans come in close contact with each other.
 While these practices came before the idea of the germ theory was public in areas that use daily cleaning, the destruction of infectious agents seems to be dramatic.
-Others have described a 'dimension of purity' that is universal in religions that seeks to move humans away from disgust, (at one extreme) and to uplift them towards purity and divinity (at the other extreme).
-Away from uncleanliness to purity, and away from deviant to moral behavior, (within one's cultural context).
+Others have described a 'dimension of purity' that is universal in religions that seeks to move humans away from disgust (at one extreme), to uplift them towards purity and divinity (at the other extreme), away from uncleanliness to purity, and away from deviant to moral behavior (within one's cultural context).

+Ancient Rome

+The ancient Romans performed ablutions as part of their religious and daily practices, often using water to purify themselves before engaging in sacred rites.
+Macrobius mentions the ritualistic use of ablutions in his work Saturnalia, highlighting their role in maintaining spiritual purity.
+Similarly, Ovid references ablutions in his Fasti, describing their importance during religious festivals and ceremonies.
+These practices underscored the significance of cleanliness and ritual purity in Roman culture.

+Modern practitioners of the ancient Roman religion, such as those in the Pietas Comunità Gentile and Nova Roma community, continue to observe ablutions as part of their reconstructed rituals, emphasizing continuity with traditional Roman customs.